16 Best Cheap Places to Travel in January

 It is a less popular midwinter destination compared to Caribbean cities, which is why prices will be relatively lower for a warm-weather beach location.
 Flights are usually comparable to more popular January vacation spots, but once you get here, it is cheap.
 Hotels can average less than 50 USD per night, depending on where you stay.

-The added benefit of Panama's less popular vacation reputation is that there are fewer people that will share the beach and turquoise waters with you.
+The added benefit of Panama's less popular vacation reputation is that there are fewer people sharing the beautiful beaches and turquoise waters with you.
 The average daily temperatures of 85 degrees Fahrenheit will keep you close to the water, which is a great excuse to check out the Caribbean coast of Bocas del Toro or take a surfing lesson in one of the best surf areas in the country.

 Adventure-seekers can settle in the mountain village of Boquete for natural forests and archaeological finds.
 One of the top cities, and still a bargain in January, is Panama City, with Spanish architecture, plazas, and an active city scene.